dennhicks/Cryptogram-Decoder/README.md

 # Cryptogram-Decoder
-Finds the key to an encrypted plain text message.
+Finds the key to an encrypted message from a plain text file.